Prepare Your Documents

 DS-2019s are issued based on cumulative funding.
 We will issue your document based on each full year of funding you show.
 For students who can show only one year's worth of funding, we will issue a DS-2019 to cover one year.
 For each subsequent year, a student must show additional funding to extend their program end date.

-J-1s have a spacial type of employment authorization called Academic Training which is for both paid and unpaid work off-campus.
+J-1s have a special type of employment authorization called Academic Training which is for both paid and unpaid work off-campus